girisukinkar/react-projects/README.md

+# To run react on desired port
+Create a .env file and initialise any number to PORT, EG.  PORT=4000
 # react-projects
 Learning react and trying out how to make mini projects to test what I understand and improve along the way